-In Table 2, we give the results for solving equations (22) generated with different NFGs functions and k = L - 1.
+In Table 5, we give the results for solving Equations (23) generated with different NFGs functions and k = L - 1.
 The parameters in the first column give the NFGs used in the computation.
-The results show that when k = L - 1, the equation system (22) generally does not have a unique solution and the number of solutions could be large.
+The results show that when k = L - 1, the equation system (23) generally does not have a unique solution and the number of solutions can be large.
 This means that we cannot recover the initial state S_0 uniquely.
 The parameter #cs is the number of branches occurring in the computation process.
 Notice that #cs is much larger than #sol in most cases and the ratio (#cs)/(#sol) gives an approximate measure of the effectiveness of the algorithm on the corresponding problem.
-In four cases, the timing is marked with a .
-This means that polynomials of lower degrees (annihilators) generated with methods introduced in [6, 7, 10] are used to speedup the computation.
+In the four cases, the timing is marked with .
+This means that polynomials of lower degrees (annihilators) generated with methods introduced in [6-8] are used to speed up the computation.
 As a consequence, the number of solutions in these cases becomes very small.
 From the results for Canfil6, we can see that Algorithm TDZDT is generally faster than Algorithm DMZDT.